marco02Dev/mern_project/README.md

 - **Dedicated admin panel and user panel** built using **Vite** multipage mode and Rollup to create separate private and public JavaScript bundles with shared components
 - **Email sending functionality** via a contact form integrated with the back-end using **Nodemailer** with a custom transport
 - **Integration with image hosting** to enhance RAM usage, using **Cloudinary** for image upload and hosting of course thumbnails and product images
-- **Custom animated transitions** for smooth navigation between pages
-- **Scalable and secure architecture** designed for easy maintenance and future project expansion

 ## Instructions